-Remember how our innate cognitive intuitions have evolved for the sole purpose of enabling our distant ancestors to survive and reproduce.
-The same goes for our moral intuitions.
-They did so by strengthening harmony and cooperation in the small hunter-gatherer bands in which our ancestors lived and by not extending that courtesy to rivaling bands.
-Those intuitions do not always yield desirable results, especially in our modern context.
+Remember how our innate cognitive intuitions have evolved for the sole purpose of survival?The same goes for our moral intuitions.
+They did so by strengthening harmony and cooperation in the small hunter-gatherer communities in which our ancestors lived and by not extending that courtesy to rivaling bands.
+However, those intuitions do not always yield desirable results, especially in our modern context.

 Our ingroup - outgroup bias, which we have already discussed, causes racism and large-scale wars in the modern context where people of different races live together and groups (and coalitions between groups) become increasingly larger.
 As mentioned above, we also possess unfounded intuitive aversions against certain forms of behavior such as homosexuality.
-Finally, we are inclined to punish the lack of conformism of group members (for example when violating conventional taboos) with great violence.
+Finally, we are inclined to violently punish non-conforming group members and outsiders alike (for example when violating conventional taboos).
 Human nature is what it is and it is certainly not perfect.
-But the good news is that we can improve ourselves thanks to our ability to reflect on these practices and think critically.
+Luckily, the good news is that we can improve ourselves thanks to our ability to reflect on these practices and think critically.

 Four centuries of moral progress

 By thinking rationally about morality, we can make moral progress.
-From the moment that philosophers began to reflect on morality (autonomously and rationally) - after the Middle Ages during which morality was the exclusive domain of religion - we see a huge wave of moral progress that is still going on today.
-Compare Europe in the 15th century with our society today.
-In the 15th century women were burnt at the stake because they were suspected of witchcraft, religious dissidents were tortured and murdered and slavery was an institutionalized reality.
-It was also generally accepted that non-white races and women were inferior and that people who adhered to a different (or no) religion deserved an eternal afterlife in hell, where they would be subjected to the most gruesome torture practices.
+From the moment that philosophers began to consider morality (autonomously and rationally) in the aftermath of the Middle Ages, throughout which morality was an exclusively religious domain, we can trace moral progression tcurrently still ongoing Compare Europe in the 15th century with our society today.
+In the 15th century, women were burnt at the stake because they were charged with witchcraft, religious dissidents were tortured and murdered, and slavery was an institutionalized reality.
+It was also generally accepted that non-white races and women were inferior, and that people who adhered to a different (or no) religion would face an eternal afterlife in hell, where they would be subject to gruesome torture .

-So, we have to get rid of the image of cool reason versus warm emotionality and the idea that rational thinking cannot be reconciled with empathic and moral action.
-It is our rational and critical thinking that has greatly increased the scope of our empathy and has made this world a much better place.
-And it is still with rational reflection that philosophers question the status quo today and strive for moral progress.
+So, we must get rid of the image of cold rationality versus heated emotion, and the idea that rational thinking is incompatible with empathic,moral action.
+It is our rational and critical thinking that has greatly helped to increase the scope of our empathy and has made this world a much better place as such.
+Philosophers today continue to question the status quo and strive for moral progress by means of rational reflection.

-Think of animal rights.
-Philosophers - such as Singer (see above) – refer to research about the emotional and cognitive faculties of animals to argue that animals should also be included in our moral circle.
-They do not do this on the basis of emotional considerations.
+Debates on animal rights serve as a useful example here.
+Philosophers - such as Singer (see above) – refer to research about the emotional and cognitive faculties of animals to argue that animals should also be included in our ‘moral circle’.
+They do not do this based on emotional considerations.
 Such considerations would not get us very far.
-The cuddly panda bear and the elegant dolphin might get some sympathy, but what with less attractive species?
-Of course, they should not pay the price for the fact that they do not meet our aesthetic standards.
+The cuddly panda bear and the elegant dolphin might get some sympathy, but what about less ‘cute’ species?
+Of course, they should not be punished with apathy simply because they do not meet our aesthetic standards.

 Critical thinking and progress in general

-The importance of critical thinking, however, goes beyond the domain of morality.
-Throughout history there has been a struggle between critical and dogmatic thinking.
-In the history of Western thinking, there have been two major breakthroughs of critical thinking.
+The importance of critical thinking, however, reaches beyond the realm of morality.
+Throughout history, there has been an ongoing struggle between critical and dogmatic thinking.
+In the history of Western thought, there have been two major, critical breakthroughs.
 The first came with the birth of philosophy in ancient Greece, the second with the advent of modernity in the Renaissance.
-In both cases dogmatic thinking was replaced by critical thinking and in both cases the consequences would be far-reaching.
+In both cases, dogmatic thinking was replaced by critical thinking, and in both cases the consequences would be far-reaching.